faisal-irzal/Predictive_maintenance_ML/README.md

 ## 2. Data

-The bearing dataset was provided  provided by the Center for Intelligent Maintenance Systems (IMS), University of Cincinnati and is available at [Kaggle](https://www.kaggle.com/vinayak123tyagi/bearing-dataset).
+The bearing dataset was collected from bearing test rig conducted by the Center for Intelligent Maintenance Systems (IMS), University of Cincinnati and is available at [Kaggle](https://www.kaggle.com/vinayak123tyagi/bearing-dataset).
+The test setup is illustrated as per below graphic.

 There exists 3 datasets in total and each dataset consists of individual files that are 1-second vibration signal snapshots recorded at specific intervals.
 Following the article, the second dataset was selected to perform this study.

 For the second dataset, there exists 984 data files with a measurement interval of 10 minutes between each two adjacent data file, and each data file has 20,480 measurements.
 This means a measurement exercise of the equipment was conducted every 10 minutes and in each exercise 20,480 measurements were taken.